Environment & Ecology

 Wetlands

-The extensive marshes, mudflats and meadows surrounding Great Salt Lake make up the highest concentration of vegetated wetlands in Utah and provide crucial stopover, wintering and nesting habitat for millions of shorebirds and waterfowl.
+The extensive marshes, mudflats and meadows surrounding the Great Salt Lake make up the highest concentration of vegetated wetlands in Utah and provide crucial stopover, wintering and nesting habitat for millions of shorebirds and waterfowl.